IcaliaLabs/dojo/frontend-training/html-css-training/week_one/01/README.md

 ## Practice

-In order to complete this practice exercise, checkout the [practice.html(/practice.html) file for the exercise template.
+Each trainee will practice the previously covered theory by writing markup (specifically HTML) according to the following instructions/requirements:

-Each trainee will practice the previously covered theory by writing a Ruby script according to the following instructions/requirements:
+### Web Developer Portfolio

 In this exercise, you will start to create your own web developer portfolio by writing all the necessary basic markup.